“A splendid, well-conceived and well-executed tribute to the musical language and tradition of Benjamin Britten”

 For chorus a cappella

 Commissioned by David Keller and Julie Meyers in celebration of their 25th wedding anniversary, Sonnet 116 was premièred by the Providence Singers April 9, 2011, at VMA in Providence.
-“Love’s not Time’s fool, though rosy lips and cheeks within his bending cickle’s compass come.”
+Shakespeare’s sonnet was part of their wedding ceremony: “Love’s not Time’s fool, though rosy lips and cheeks within his bending sickle’s compass come.”
 The Singers performed the work twice in concert, as the first and last choral work before intermission.